pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ***

-This post introduces the essential **blocks** to know when provisioning an Azure environment using Terraform.
+The following content introduces the essential **blocks** to know when provisioning an Azure environment using Terraform.
 Each block plays a crucial role in Terraform configurations, and understanding them helps in using Terraform more effectively.

 Future posts will cover each block in more detail, providing additional insights as part of a series.